TempeHS/2025-Game-Design-Feedback/Vladimir/feedback.md

 ## Overall Summary

-Your project is an ambitious and feature-rich platformer that implements an impressive range of mechanics.
+Your project, "The Masked Figure," is an ambitious and feature-rich platformer that implements an impressive range of mechanics.
 The project includes a complex, multi-phase boss battle, which demonstrates an understanding of AI and game structure.
 This is a significant accomplishment.

 ## Assessment Breakdown